Joost Nawijn

 More info: press release, 28 May 2019

 We use lightweight crown caps for all our 33 cl return bottles.
-These caps are 17% lighter and contain 19% less steel than their predecessors, which means Grolsch now uses 100,000 kg less steel every year than before.
+These caps are 17% lighter and contain 19% less steel than their predecessors, which means Grolsch now uses 100,000 kg less steel than before.
 On top of that, this change has reduced transport costs throughout the chain and has also lowered our environmental impact.
 Grolsch favours sustainable solutions without compromising on quality.

-In the campaign titled ‘Never Give Up On Your Cup’, Grolsch will join forces with festival organisers and other beverage brands to call upon all festival visitors to return plastic cups and bottles to the bar or to a collection point.
+In the campaign titled ‘Never Give Up On Your Cup’, Grolsch joins forces with festival organisers and other beverage brands to call upon all festival visitors to return all plastic cups and bottles to the bar or to a collection point.
 ‘Never Give Up On Your Cup’ is one of the initiatives spearheaded by the Plastic Promise, which strives to pave the way towards a circular drinking experience at events.

 To find out more, go to yourcup.nl